Vaccination slots go online for 65-69-year-olds

-People aged 65-69 from Newry, Mourne and Down can now book their Covid-19 vaccination appointments at one of NI’s seven regional vaccination centres.
+People aged 65-69 can now book their Covid-19 vaccination appointments at one of NI’s seven regional vaccination centres.

 The online booking is available at covid-19.hscni.net